 My years of road biking have definitely helped during the more challenging climbs and longer distances covered during a 2-week trip in Sri Lanka.
 As a 64-year-old woman (3 grand-babes!) with many miles and lots of saddle time, I was confident in being able to finish but always at my own pace.
-Surprisingly, there were a few very tough climbs we all struggled through, though the finish was always sweet and celebrated as a group, despite how long it took.
+There were some challenging climbs, though the finish was always sweet and celebrated as a group.

 There is a wonderful comradery formed on Grasshopper trips and the bonds created in the group are completely supportive and without judgment.
 I’m a slow and steady cyclist but never felt pressure to keep up.
 Having an experienced local guide and a designated driver is critical as they provide lots of encouragement as well as physical support.
 Without confidence in the professionalism of Grasshopper’s guides and drivers, I would be just another tourist gazing through the windows of a car watching the world go by.